-Battery voltage Operational state Action to take No voltage Not powered Restore the battery supply.
-See chapter: "battery supply issue"
+Battery voltage Operational state Action to take No voltage Not powered Not poworod Restore the battery supply.
+Not powered See chapter: "battery supply issue"

 Battery voltage Operational state Action to take Correct voltage Not powered There might be a fault with the controller.
-Correct voltage Not powered Not powered Contact your Victron dealer or distributor.
+Contact your Victron dealer or distributor.
 Correct Voltage Powered, but not charging Connect PV supply and check if battery charging starts.
 If charging does not start, see chapter: "Batteries are not charged".